ilya16/simulated-annealing/README.md

 ## Simulated Annealing algorithm notes
 SA implementation follows the notes from the [Task](https://hackmd.io/s/r1WGbzm6Q).
 A few considerations are made to improve performance:
-* Path distances are computer in constant `O(1)` time by observing the fact that two successive paths `x_n` and `x_t` differ only in two positions.
+* Path distances are computed in constant `O(1)` time by observing the fact that two successive paths `x_{t+1}` and `x_{t}` differ only in two positions.
 * Early stopping is used when acceptance ratio `alpha` becomes equal to `np.nan`.
-Acceptable `non-nan` paths are observed and one of them is chosen at random to continue the search.
+Acceptable non-nan paths are observed and one of them is chosen at random to continue the search.
-When all possible paths cannot be accepted (`alpha=np.nan`), algorithm ends execution.
+When all possible paths cannot be accepted (`alpha=np.nan` for all new paths) algorithm ends execution.
 A more detailed description is available in [report](https://v2.overleaf.com/read/vqjqddbtgmpk)

 ## Experimental setup